-PREPARED STATEMENT OF GLORIA O'NEILL, PRESIDENT/CEO, COOK INLET TRIBAL COUNCIL
+PREPARED STATEMENT OF GLORIA O'NEILL, PRESIDENT/CEO, COOK INLET TRIBAL Council tunity to speak before you today.

-Chairman Dorgan and Members of the Committee, I am grateful for the opportunity to speak before you today.
+Chairman Dorgan and Members of the Committee, I am grateful for the oppor-

-My name is Gloria Ö'Neill and I am the President and CEO of Cook Inlet Tribal Council (CITC), an Alaska Native tribal organization which serves as the primary education and workforce development center for Native people in Anchorage.
+My name is Gloria O'Neill and I am the President and CEO of Cook Inlet Tribal Council (CITC), an Alaska Native tribal organization which serves as the primary education and workforce development center for Native people in Anchorage.
 CITC has been designated tribal authority through Cook Inlet Region Inc., organized through the Alaska Native Claims Settlement Act and recognized under Section 4(b) of the Indian Self-Determination Act and Education Assistance Act, P.L.
 93-638.
-CITC builds human capacity by partnering with individuals to establish and achieve both educational and employment goals that result in lasting, positive change for themselves, their families, and their communities.
+CITC builds human capacity by partnering with individuals to establish and achieve both educational and employment goals that result in lasting, positive change for themselves, their families, and their communities